dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 Here is an example that handles enter and update correctly:
 {% include code.html id="d3_enter_exit_update" file="d3_enter_exit_update.html" code="" js="false" preview="true" %}

+What happens here is that we define what to do when we add something (we add a rectangle and set its class), what happens when we remove something (we just remove it), and when we update something (we apply the new data elements).
+Notice the call to the `merge()` function, which merges the enter selection with the update selection, so that we can later set attributes on all the DOM elements at the same time.

 Here is the example using the new [`selection.join()`](https://observablehq.com/@d3/selection-join) syntax.

 {% include code.html id="d3_join" file="d3_join.html" code="" js="false" preview="true" %}

-What happens here is that we define what to do when we add something (we add a rectangle and set its class), what happens when we remove something (we just remove it), and when we update something (we apply the new data elements).
-Notice the call to the `merge()` function, which merges the enter selection with the update selection, so that we can later set attributes on all the DOM elements at the same time.
+Notice that the "rect" parameter we pass to `join("rect")` specified which DOM element to create, and that removes are also handled automatically.

 ### Transitions